exercism/v3/reference/types/list.md

 ### Language List

-In this exercise, the student processes a list of laguages to learn on Exercism.
+In this exercise, the student processes a list of languages to learn on Exercism.
 The reference implementation (Clojure) teaches:

 - Adding an item to a list
 - Returning the first item from a list